WHO CAN HELP?

-You should only call 101 to either report a crime or report concerns that do not need an emergency response.
+You should only call 101 to report a crime or report concerns that do not need an emergency response.
 Emergencies should always be 999.
-All calls to 101 have a charge of 15p no matter how long the call or what time of day.

 When you ring 999, the operator will ask you which emergency service you require and the number you are calling from.
 When the operator transfers your call to Humberside Police they will inform the Call taker of the telephone number you are calling from.
 The Call taker will ask you the location of the emergency and what the emergency is.
 They will then take your details.